The way the Sales Development Representative (SDR) role has been built for the past 20 years looks something like this:

-The goal is to establish a very predictable level of productivity--and revenue--for each SDR and therefore for the company as a whole.
+The goal is to establish a very predictable level of productivity--and revenue--for each sales development rep and therefore for the company as a whole.
 There's even a book about it.
-"Predictable Revenue" came out of Salesforce in 2011 and laid this down as the foundation of how to build B2B SDR teams.
+"Predictable Revenue" came out of Salesforce in 2011 and laid this down as the foundation of the modern SDR definition and building successful B2B SDR teams.
 Basically, you plug them in and as long as they make their outreach quota, revenue magically drops out of the pipe and onto the P&L. Most companies today start their go-to-market efforts using this same approach.

 The end of mass email

 However, this approach has become less and less effective over the past five years, and COVID may well be the last nail in the coffin.
 The SDR of the future isn’t going to be a $45,000 a year, smile-and-dial type of position.
 These are going to be six-figure positions, with SDRs having their own domain expertise and audience within a certain vertical.
-Companies that do not change the role of the SDR will start to fall behind within the next two or three years, because the world is changing.
+Companies that do not change their SDR role description will start to fall behind within the next two or three years, because the world is changing.

 We’re coming to the end of the effectiveness--and even the ability--to do mass emailing.